dcunited001/dcunited001.github.io/_drafts/metamodernism-and-the-hipster-cycle-of-art.md

 truth or aspect of themselves, once they extend beyond a circle of people who truly understand it.

+(TODO: find examples of such music)

-- music which can only be fully enjoyed by those with the right headphones is less marketable. there are lots of songs out there, for which you can only truly experience what the artist intended if you have a high quality headphones
-  - this makes it inherently less marketable
-  - yet, at the same time, more artistic. if you're an artist and you're making music with this in mind, then by embracing your artform (creative, hard-to-pick-up music production techniques), then you have to accept that you're probably not going to be successful, since it's less marketable.
+Music which can only be fully enjoyed by those with the right headphones is less marketable.
+There are lots of songs out there, for which you can only truly experience what the artist intended if you have a high quality headphones.
+This makes it inherently less marketable.
+Still, at the same time, more artistic.
+If you're an artist and you're making music with this in mind, then by embracing your artform with creative, hard-to-hear music production techniques, you have to accept that you're probably not going to be successful, since it's less marketable.

 ### The best artists must choose b/w success and art